Holiday and accommodation offers in Valldemossa

 Close toReal Cartuja, you will find the Costa Nord museum, formerly owned by actor Michael Douglas.

 Outside Valldemossa, on the road leading to Deià, you should visit the estates of Miramar and Son Marroig, beautiful in each their own way.
-Son Marroig might be a bit more interesting, because of the iconic pavillion made of pure marble looking over the coast.
+Son Marroig, mainly because of the iconic pavilion made of pure marble looking over the coast.

 Valldemossa is known for its very own pastry, called Coca de Patata, which you’ll find in the local bakeries and pastry shops and in some of the cafes.

-The town offer some 10 dining places, all located somewhat close to the center of the town.
-Here you’ll find great and lively atmosphere, but at times quite crowded.
+The town offers some 10 dining places, all located somewhat close to the center of the town.
+Here you’ll find great and lively atmosphere, but at times quite crowded due to the popularity of the village.

 The general dining card in Valldemossa, includes something that will satisfy everyone.
-You can expect to find traditional Spanish dishes, as well as international favourites.
+You can expect to find traditional Spanish dishes, as well as international favourites and classic café food like sandwiches etc.

 Active travelers will find Valldemossa a true treasury!
 The surrounding area offers many marked routes, leading to panoramic views over a mountains and sea, old fortresses and into the stunning untainted wilderness of olive, orange and almond plantations.